Expository Text Generation: Imitate, Retrieve, Paraphrase: Ethical Considerations

 \section{Ethical Considerations}

-The primary goal of IRP is to maintain factual consistency in its generated expository documents.
+The fundamental goal of IRP is to generate factual content.
 However, as with all text generation frameworks, IRP may produce factual errors, as shown in \cref{sec:factual_error_investigation}.
-Future expository text generation models could improve factuality by performing fact verification, retrieving live information from the web during inference, or incorporating external knowledge sources.
+Future expository text generation models could ameliorate the harms of factual errors by performing fact verification, retrieving live information from the web during inference, incorporating more knowledge sources, or attributing the source of the generated facts for increased transparency.

 Further, the Paraphraser is the key component in IRP that ensures the generated text is faithful to the factual corpus.
-However, there is always the possibility of someone creating their own Paraphraser aligned with the goal of producing misinformation or deceptive claims from true information, and plugging this malicious component into IRP.
+However, there is always the possibility of someone creating their own Paraphraser aligned with the goal of producing misinformation or deceptive claims from true information and plugging this malicious component into IRP.
 We hope that future research will result in safeguards to detect and combat these potential risks of seq2seq language models.